apg-dev/roam-theme-bear/README.md

 * Changes will persist through browser refresh
 * When opening a new tab, F12 > Refresh page will load up styling
-* To make any additional css changes, simply edit site.css file and refresh Roam page
+* To make any additional css changes, simply edit site.css, save, then refresh Roam page
 * To remove this custom hack (and go back to Roam default), F12 > Sources > Overrides > Right-click folder > Remove folder form workspace > Refresh page